Publications

 Curated thoughts on empathy by Mona Penn-Jousset

-I began interviewing students, staff, and faculty at both academies.
-I codified my findings while exploring ways to encourage diversity of perspective and expand open discussion and healthy debate.
-To do this, I returned to university in 2021.
-In January 2022, I obtained a Master of Arts and Society from Utrecht University.
-My thesis was "Beyond the Pale: Reforming Dutch Art Academies as Locations Where Narratives and Histories of People Are Constructed and Maintained."
+I began interviewing students, faculty, and administrators at both schools, codifying the findings while exploring how diverse perspectives could be supported through open dialogue and critical reflection.
+This work led me back to university in 2021, where I earned an MA in Arts and Society from Utrecht University.
+My thesis, "Beyond the Pale: Reforming Dutch Art Academies as Locations Where Narratives and Histories of People Are Constructed and Maintained," laid the foundation for what would become The Empathic Gaze™.

 F E A T U R E D M O C A